Call us for free on 0800 840 9598

 Capacity Range: Machines with capacities larger than 28kg.

-Equipped with advanced features like thermal disinfection cycles, moisture control, and high-capacity drying.
+• Equipped with advanced features such as thermal disinfection cycles, moisture control, and

-Capable of handling large, bulk items like linens, towels, and uniforms.
+• Capable of handling large bulk items such as linens, towels and uniforms.

 Cost: Higher initial investment due to the size, durability, and advanced features.